ethanuppal/hardfloat-spade/README.md

 code I have written.
 The license for Hardfloat is reproduced when the source files are downloaded.)

-hardfloat-spade is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-hardfloat-spade is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+hardfloat-spade is licensed under the Mozilla Public License 2.0.
+This license is similar to the Lesser GNU Public License, except that the copyleft applies only to the source code of this library, not any library that uses it.
+That means you can statically or dynamically link with unfree code (see https://www.mozilla.org/en-US/MPL/2.0/FAQ/#virality).

-A copy of the GNU Lesser General Public License, version 3, can be found in the [LICENSE](LICENSE) file.
+A copy of the Mozilla Public License, version 2.0, can be found in the [LICENSE](LICENSE) file.